dixahq/dixa-messenger-react-native-demo/README.md

 ### Running the Demo Application on Android

+> 💡**Note**: Java 17 is required to build and run on Android

 1. Ensure React Native is set up.
 Refer to the [React Native documentation for environment setup](https://reactnative.dev/docs/environment-setup) for details.

 2. Clone this project and run `npm install` to install dependencies.

 3. Configure the Dixa SDK in the `OnCreate` method of your Application class.
-See [MainApplication.java](./android/app/src/main/java/com/dixamessengerdemoapp/MainApplication.kt#L46) for more details.
+See [MainApplication.kt](./android/app/src/main/java/com/dixamessengerdemoapp/MainApplication.kt#L46) for more details.

     ```kotlin
     DixaMessenger.Configuration config = new DixaMessenger.Configuration.Builder()